slovensko-digital/autogram-extension/README.md

 Alebo ked vyhladavas klucove slova ako `ditec` a `dsigner`.
 Takisto sa oplati pozriet na `//*[@id="ctl00_ctl00_ctl00_CphMasterMain_CphMain_mainContent"]/div[3]/script` tam je samotne volanie `DSigner` funkcie/classy

+# TODO

+How to use transpiled ts library in injected code?
+If we use textContent to inject we need two step build process.
+If we use scripting API - it is not working yet.